Summary

 =EDATE(A1,2*12) // forward 2 years

-The second form is handy when you already have a value for years in another cell and want to convert to months inside EDATE.
+The second form is handy when you already have a value for years in another cell and want to convert it to months inside EDATE.

-Example #4 - End of month
+Example - Sum by month

 =EDATE("31-Jan-2019",1) // returns 28-Feb-2019